Skip to main contentSkip to main navigationSkip to footer content

 Courses in Middle Eastern Studies

 The Middle Eastern Studies minor is an interdisciplinary program with special interest in the Middle East and North Africa.
-The program is designed to provide students with a strong understanding of and appreciation for the cultural, political, economic and religious diversity of the Middle East.
-The courses in the Middle Eastern Studies program will provide students with a sound foundation upon which they can build further study in fields related to this most critical region of the world.
-The program offers courses from a variety of disciplines on Middle Eastern history, religions, geography, politics, culture and languages.
-These courses fulfill requirements in the general education program and several majors and minors in the College of Arts and Sciences, as well as the Middle Eastern Studies minor.
+The minor is designed to provide students with a strong understanding of and appreciation for the cultural, political, economic and religious diversity of the Middle East.
+Courses within the Middle Eastern Studies minor will provide students with a sound foundation upon which they can build further study in fields related to this most critical region of the world.
+The minor offers courses from a variety of disciplines on Middle Eastern history, religions, geography, politics, culture and languages.
+These courses fulfill requirements in the General Education program and several majors and minors in the College of Liberal Arts and Education, as well as the Middle Eastern Studies minor.

 To fulfill the requirement for the minor, students must complete 18 credit hours (six courses) in approved courses.
 At least 3 credits must be in a modern Middle Eastern language.
 Students select courses in consultation with their primary academic advisor and the Middle Eastern Studies program advisor.
 Courses taken in the minor may count toward fulfilling major and/or other University requirements.
 Search Self-Service using course type "Middle Eastern Studies" to identify approved course sections.